Hudson's Bay (department store): Following renaming to the Bay

-On 16 July 2008 following HBC’s CEO Jerry Zucker’s death it was announced that Hudson's Bay Company had been purchased by the US firm NRDC Equity Partners, which owned Saks Fifth Avenue.
+On 16 July 2008, following the death of CEO Jerry Zucker, the company announced that it had been purchased by the US firm NRDC Equity Partners, which owned Saks Fifth Avenue.

-In August 2008, Bonnie Brooks was hired as president and chief executive officer of the Hudson's Bay Company.
+In August 2008, NRDC hired Bonnie Brooks as president and chief executive officer of the Hudson's Bay Company.
 As the result of market research, Brooks began to focus on bolstering high-end fashion as a growth segment, which included a major revamp of the chain's selection of labels, and a renovation and relaunch of The Room—a luxury women's department at the Queen Street location.
-During the 2010 Winter Olympics in Vancouver, a heritage-oriented campaign was used to promote the Bay and an accompanying line of Olympic-themed apparel, which was considered to be a significant success.
+During the 2010 Winter Olympics in Vancouver, the company used a heritage-oriented campaign to promote the Bay and an accompanying line of Olympic-themed apparel, which was considered to be a significant success.
 In 2010, the Queen Street location saw a 22% increase in year-over-year sales.
 In 2011, the Bay launched White Space—a new younger-skewing "contemporary" department—at selected locations.